Oklahoma Prairie Country

 on this web site is influenced by The Tallgrass Prairie.

 The Tallgrass Prairie Preserve

 The Tallgrass Prairie Preserve, which is owned and managed by the The Nature Conservancy, is located in northeastern Oklahoma, near Pawhuska.
-It consists of about thirty-nine thousand acres of rolling hills at the southern end of the Flint Hills.
+It consists of about 40,000 acres of rolling hills at the southern end of the Flint Hills.
 From atop one of the hills one can view a spectacular panorama of colorful wild flowers and tall bluestem grass and wild rye waving in the breezes.
 Over two thousand American bison grazing on the lush grasses transports one to a time many years ago when the prairies were teaming with bison and the Native Americans of the Osage tribe, mounted on horseback, rode across the hills and valleys.